-Sarah Ellen Graham is a Lecturer in US Foreign Policy at the US Studies Centre.
+Dr Sarah Ellen Graham is a Research Associate at the US Studies Centre.

 Sarah has a PhD from the Australian National University and a BA (Hons I) from the University of New South Wales.
 She won a UNSW undergraduate scholarship as well as an Australian Postgraduate Award.
 Previously, she was a Postdoctoral Fellow at the University of Southern California's Centre for International Studies and the Centre on Public Diplomacy at the Annenberg School of Communication.